All of our projects include extensive evaluation planning done in collaboration with our partners.

 Having a solid evaluation plan from the beginning is essential for programs to be successful and sustainable.
 A goal of our evaluation projects is to enhance partners’ evaluation capacity and skills by providing technical assistance and training to partners.
-To achieve this goal, PiER reviews evaluation objectives, strategies and evaluation plans of all partners and provides suggestions for improvement on data collection, evaluation methods and reporting.
+To achieve this goal, the PiER Center reviews evaluation objectives, strategies and evaluation plans of all partners and provides suggestions for improvement on data collection, evaluation methods and reporting.

 Additionally, we can provide training opportunities periodically that correspond to where partners are in their own evaluation process.
 We often start our technical assistance with an evaluation needs assessment to identify current evaluation skills among partners.
 Based on the results of the needs assessment, we develop a training and learning plan that incorporates individual and group learning delivered virtually or in person.

 Web-based Progress Reporting

 The PiER Center typically uses a web-based progress reporting system or monitoring system.
 We have experience developing custom systems or building reporting into existing grants management software.
 All of our web-based systems are a secure tool where users can only see their data or data assigned to them.
 We typically collect the core dataset through this web-based system.
 When feasible, the system includes report options so partners can access their own data and funders of a cross-site evaluation can access data across grantees.
 A web-based system allows us to put parameters in the fields and interface elements that make it more likely data are entered accurately.
 Our systems have the ability to require fields be completed before moving on to the next section.
 Additionally, it can validate data entered to meet certain parameters.
 For example, it has the ability to require an age field to be between 18 and 110.
 Any number outside of this range will cause an error.
 We will also build in branching logic to allow certain sections to be present or be skipped depending on the needs of the user.
 These features provide assurance that the data are valid and usable.